RoadieHQ/marketing-site/content/docs/getting-started/scaffolding-components/index.md

 ## Introduction

 This tutorial will show you how to create a basic scaffolder template in Backstage.

+The Roadie Backstage scaffolder is a feature that allows you to define software templates to create new software projects, update existing ones or simply perform repeated tasks in a consistent manner.

+Scaffolder templates are defined in YAML files and loaded into the Backstage catalog in the same way that other entities are loaded into Backstage.
+A template contains one or more `steps` which run sequentially during execution.

+A Scaffolder template is then run on demand by the users of Backstage to execute the software template.

+You can find detailed docs on writing scaffolder templates [here](/docs/details/scaffolder/).

 ## Prerequisite